alexeymorgunov/unixshellcourse/Answers2.md

 2. How many transcripts does your favourite gene have, e.g. ENSG00000001461?
 3. How many exons?
 4. Which exon is the longest?
-5. Using the annotation file, print odd lines.
+5. Make a file of the transcriptIDs annotated by Havana.
-6. Make a file of the transcriptIDs annotated by Havana.
+6. Print odd lines.
 7. Produce a tab separated file with these columns: transcriptID, exon_number, exon_length.

 ```bash